-As a result of regulatory changes in Europe and the United States, our ASU and ASB are currently undergoing compliance verification to determine if they meet new medical device safety standards.
-In Europe, these new safety standards are effective during the second quarter of 2012.
-Although we believe our existing ASU and ASB will meet the revised European safety standards, if they do not, we will not be able to sell or loan them in Europe.
-The ASU and ASB are needed to use our disposable RF devices.
-Similar standards are expected to become effective in the U.S. during 2013.
-We are in the process of designing and developing a generator to replace the current ASU and ASB and anticipate it will be completed and available mid-2013 in Europe and by the end of 2013 in the U.S.
+As a result of regulatory changes in Europe, our ASU and ASB underwent compliance verification in 2012 to determine if they meet new medical device safety standards.
+The ASU and ASB passed this compliance verification.
+Similar standards will become effective in the U.S. during 2013.
+We are in the process of updating our documentation to be compliant with the new standards in the U.S.